Fajrimughni/project-portfolio/README.md

 ## 📁 4.
 [Patgtl-2022](https://github.com/Fajrimughni/project-portfolio/tree/main/projects/patgtl-2022)

-Geotechnical field practice (PATGTL) with ITB, including:
-- Slope stability analysis
-- Rock logging and mechanical testing
-- Mine slope design

-**Tools**: RocScience, Surpac, Geoelectric surveys
+Part of the Data Collection and Management for the Evaluation of the Regional Spatial Plan (RTRW) of Kulon Progo Regency, this project emphasized land suitability analysis using:
+- Spatial Multi-Criteria Evaluation (SMCE)
+- Analytic Hierarchy Process (AHP)
+Objectives:
+- Collect thematic and spatial data for RTRW review
+- Assess land suitability for cultivation, conservation, and settlement

+Support technocratic revision of the regional spatial plan **Tools**: QGIS, AHP-SMCE toolkit, field surveys
-**Project Type**: Academic geotechnical project
+**Project Type**: QGIS, AHP-SMCE toolkit, field surveys

 ---

 ## 📁 5.
 [Sistem Lahan-2022](https://github.com/Fajrimughni/project-portfolio/tree/main/projects/sistem-lahan-2022)

-Analysis of land systems in Indonesia from a political ecology perspective:
+**Description:**
+This project is part of the **Geospatial Information Agency (BIG)** initiative in 2022 to **update the Land System data in Eastern Indonesia**.
+It was carried out through an **interdisciplinary approach**, involving **soil science, geography, and geology**, to produce more accurate and useful baseline spatial data for sustainable development planning and natural resource governance.

+The work also included critical analysis from an **ecological and land policy perspective**, focusing on:

 - Literature study of Agrarian Law, concession systems, and tenure conflicts
-- Spatial visualization of concessions and forest areas
+- Spatial visualization of forest areas, land cover, and land concessions

 **Tools**: QGIS, Power BI, Python
 **Project Type**: Land policy research & spatial visualization